robertjamison/JSON-Hierarchy/README.md

-# JSON-Hierarchy
+# JSON 2 tree
-Makes any JSON compatible with D3's hierarchy chart formats
+Makes any JSON compatible with D3's hierarchy or tree chart formats